moerv9/sentiment/docs/1_Research.md

 Since there is a lot of volatility and hype in the cryptocurrency world, the amount of talk about one cryptocurrency can change in minutes.
 Twitter can show you the amount of tweets in the last hour when you search for a hashtag or cashtag.
 For these five Coins the range of tweets can be anything up to 8000 tweets in the last hour.
-This obviously depends on the timezone (CET /UTC+1).
-On a random day ( 18.03.2022) the hashtag #xrp was the strongest (6350 tweets in the last hour) and just 5 days later, on the 23rd of March, #btc trended with 7480 tweets in the last hour.
-At the same time #bnbchain had only 460 tweets in the last hour.
+This obviously depends on the timezone.

+On a random day, the 18th of March 2022, the hashtag #xrp was the strongest (6350 tweets in the last hour) and just 5 days later, on the 23rd of March, #btc trended with 7480 tweets in the last hour.
+At the same time, #bnbchain had only 460 tweets in the last hour.

-It is also quite random which hash- or cashtag will be trending and there are lots of different synonyms or variations for each Coins. #btc #bitcoin #btcusd is commonly being used to talk about Bitcoin, but this range can expand greatly.
+It seems random which hash- or cashtag will be trending next and there are lots of different synonyms or variations for each coin:

+> #btc, #bitcoin, #btcusd are commonly being used to talk about Bitcoin.

-Especially when the name of the Blockchain, for example Cardano, is different than the name of their underlying Cryptocurrency, which is being called Ada.
-So, in case of Cardano, there are many more different hash- and cashtags: #cardano #ada $ada #cardanoada #cardanocommunity and since Cardano has one of the most Developers (see the second image -> most Github Commits), there exists a lot of talk about #buildingoncardano or #builtoncardano.
+The total amount of tags about one coin can be quite different.
+Especially, when the name of the Blockchain, for example Cardano, is different from the name of their underlying Cryptocurrency, which is being called Ada.
+For Cardano, there is an equal amount of talk found for these tag:
+> #cardano, #ada, $ada, #cardanoada, #cardanocommunity, #buildingoncardano, #builtoncardano.

+Cardano also has one of the highest amounts of developers [[8](9_Appendices.md#literature--bibliography)] and there is a lot of talk on the last three hashtags.

 All these different synonyms and variations need to be considered and evaluated to get the sentiment about one Cryptocurrency.

 In case of Ethereum, the cashtag $eth is typically being more used than the #eth and is often misspelled but still trending (Etherum instead of Ethereum).
 As you can see in the following picture, Twitter only shows these hints about the amount of tweets when you search for this exact hashtag and even then you need to be lucky that twitter shows it.
 Thus, this can’t be really used as a qualified statistic to compare the sentiment about the Coins.